honojs/middleware/packages/oauth-providers/README.md

   - Type: `string`.
   - `Required`.
   - Your app client secret.
 You can find this value in the App Dashboard [Dashboard page](https://developers.facebook.com/apps). <br />When developing **Cloudflare Workers**, there's no need to send this parameter.
 Just declare it in the `wrangler.toml` file as `FACEBOOK_SECRET=`.
-    > [!CAUTION]
-    > Do not share your client secret to ensure the security of your app.
+    > ⚠️ Do not share your client secret to ensure the security of your app.
 - `scope`:
   - Type: `string[]`.
   - `Required`.